e1miran/Now-Playing-Serato/docs/output/twitchbot.rst

 * Bot's Token:
 * Your Twitch Stream/Channel:

 You will need to provide all four to the Twitchbot Settings.
+Additionally, you should consider making the bot a moderator to avoid limits, such as the message posting rate.

 Installation
 ------------